Sago9202/Meas_Models/Script_L2.md

 ### 1 - Normality of the residuals.

+First, we can check the fitted values against the model residuals.
+With this plot we can assess wheter the relationship we want to observe is in fact linear

 ``` r
 # Checking the normality in the residuals
 plot(reg5, which = c(1,2))